-4.1.
-Application for Accreditation
+4.1 Application for Accreditation

 The KAAB accredits professional degree programs in architecture of tertiary level educational institutions such as graduate and/or undergraduate level programs, whose educational mission is to attain program accreditation and maintain accredited status.
 A professional degree program seeking KAAB accreditation must be a high-level educational institution that is recognized by domestic and/or international governments or other authorities, to confer professional degrees to students who successfully complete a minimum 5-year full-time program.
-That is, a professional degree program seeking accreditation must be either a minimum 5-year program at undergraduate level and/or a minimum 2-year program at graduate level.
+That is, a professional degree program seeking accreditation must be either a minimum 5-year program at undergraduate level and/or a minimum 2-year program (a professional master's degree program requiring total of 5 or more years of tertiary education) at graduate level.
 All the students in the program must meet the requirements of the KAAB C&P. A Professional degree program seeking KAAB accreditation must be one of the following: